-PHOENIX -- A federal appeals court will hear arguments Friday whether to postpone an Arizona death row inmate's July 23 execution until officials reveal details about the two-drug combination that will be used to put him to death.
+PHOENIX -- Attorneys for an Arizona death row inmate are asking a federal appeals court to postpone their client's execution until officials reveal details about the two-drug combination that will be used to put him to death.

-Attorneys for the state argued there is no First Amendment right to the information Wood sought.
+Attorneys for the state argue there is no First Amendment right to the information Wood sought.

 Wood is scheduled to be executed for the August 1989 shooting deaths of his estranged girlfriend, Debra Dietz, and her father, Eugene Dietz, at an automotive shop in Tucson.

 Wood's lawyers argue that their client has a First Amendment right of access to non-confidential information connected to executions, which are already open to journalists to attend.
 They also contend that the access to the executions themselves extends to documents related to such executions.